h0lg/FOMOcal/README.md

 4. ✨ **Select the events** you want to attend or share.

 5. 🥡 **Export your selection** as an [📆 iCalendar (.ics)](https://en.wikipedia.org/wiki/ICalendar) file for your calendar app or as a [📊 CSV Data Export](https://en.wikipedia.org/wiki/Comma-separated_values) file.
-    Share your venue configs with friends so they can pull the same listings.
+    Share even your venue configs with friends so they can pull and browse the same listings.

 ### Event details
 ❗ *Name* and 📆 *Date* are **required**.